whacked/cow/learning the soroban as an adult.md

 <details>
 <summary>
-The abacus is a good tool for the researching the learning process.
+The abacus is a good tool to study the learning process.
 </summary>
 <div class="markdown">